 Our revenue is derived from the sale of MRAM-based products in discrete unit form, licenses of and royalties on our MRAM and magnetic sensor technology, the sale of backend foundry services, and design services to third parties.
-Sales of products in discrete unit form are recognized at a point in time, revenue related to licensing agreements is recognized when we have delivered rights to the technology, revenue related to royalty agreements is recognized in the period in which sales generated from products sold using our technology occurs, and sales of backend foundry services and design services to third parties are recognized over time.
+Sales of products in discrete unit form are recognized at a point in time, revenue related to licensing agreements is recognized when we have delivered control of the technology, revenue related to royalty agreements is recognized in the period in which sales generated from products sold using our technology occurs, and sales of backend foundry services are recognized over time, and design services to third parties are recognized either at a point in time or over time, depending on the nature of the services.